whosonfirst/whosonfirst-www/www/blog/2018/02/27/why-of-the-how/index.md

 them so most things are fair game, short of embarking on a wholesale Python 2 -> 3 rewrite (which is in the cards, but not right now...)
-Removing as much of the type-checking hoohah from the Python code and in to the schema would be a good thing but I have a feeling expediency will dictate keeping some of them.
+Removing as much of the type-checking hoohah from the Python code and in to the schema would be a good thing but I have a feeling expediency will dictate keeping some of the former.

 **The subtext here is that I too would like to have a dataset where we can enforce type-ish consistency across the board and where the penalty for stopping and